Leaked video appears to show who Seattle Kraken will pick from Leafs in expansion draft | Offside

 — Seattle Kraken (@SeattleKraken) July 20, 2021

 Kerfoot grew up just north of Seattle in West Vancouver.
-The 26-year-old center played two seasons with the Leafs, scoring 23 points (8-15-23) in 56 games this year.
+The 26-year-old centre played two seasons with the Leafs, scoring 23 points (8-15-23) in 56 games this year.

 The Kraken’s full list is set to be announced tomorrow at 8 pm ET/5 pm PT on Sportsnet.